 You can edit the /etc/routes file in the compute node template image on the SMW to provide route entries for compute nodes.
 This provides a simple mechanism for you to configure routing access from compute nodes to login and network nodes using external IP destinations without having to traverse RSIP tunnels.
 This mechanism is not intended to be used for general-purpose routing of internal HSN IP traffic.
 It is intended only to provide IP routes for compute nodes that need to reach external IP addresses or external networks.
 A new /etc/routes file is created in the compute images and is examined during startup.
 Non-comment, non-blank lines are passed to the route add command.
 The empty template file provided contains comments describing the syntax.

-6.27 Updating the System Configuration After A Hardware Change
+6.28 Updating the System Configuration After A Blade Change

-When hardware is added to or removed from a Cray system, there are several steps that need to be done to update the configuration of the system.
-Possible scenarios are:
+When a blade is changed in a Cray system, you need to update the configuration of the system.
+You will need to do this after: